MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 Additional information:

+- For Windows computers: For the current preview release, Outlook must not be installed.
+Open protected files from locations such as SharePoint, OneDrive, or Outlook on the web.

 - You might want to fine-tune how often your conditional access policies get evaluated.
 You can do this by configuring the token lifetime.
 For more information, see [Configurable token lifetimes in Azure Active Directory](/azure/active-directory/active-directory-configurable-token-lifetimes).

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?